t2-tesseract/Tesseract-OS-Legacy/Documentation/BUILD.md

-# How to build Tesseract:
+# How to build Tesseract
 ## Part One: Dependencies

 (Linux is recommended for building)